17km (10.5 miles)

 We did not really talk about the ‘escape route’ last night … but when we left our hut at around 6:45, we crossed the bridge and then Berto came to a halt at the sign post indicating the escape route.
 He looked at me and lifted his eyebrows … I smiled and started to walk in the opposite direction 😊.
-I mean, we only have 2 more days on this trail … we can just as well finish it!
+We only have 2 more days on this trail … we can just as well finish it!

 The first few kilometers were easy walking (that’s more how I would like to start a morning) and we enjoyed the early morning in nature.

 When we looked ahead, we realised that we had to climb a small(ish) mountain to get back on to the plateau, but first we walked past beautiful Cape willow trees and lovely smelling fynbos bushes.

 As we got closer to the mountain we had to climb, we started to see more and more amazing rock formation.

 And then the scrambling started … up and up and up the mountain.
 Once again over big rocks and sometimes using the (by now) well-known ladders.